sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-201/assignment-2.md

 ## Marking Rubric

-10 points will be given for each of the following criteria, for a total of 20 points for this assignment:

-1. Repo with two collaborators
+1. Repo with all collaborators 5 Points
-   - repo is named `cpnt201-a3`;
+   - repo is named `cpnt201-a2`;
    - repo has an owner and with the other partner(s) listed as a collaborator(s);
    - repo contains at least two alternating commits (NOT including the resolved conflict below) from each partner (four commits at minimum; six for a group of three) within the same time period (i.e. during a pair coding session).
-2. Merge Commit:
+2. Merge Commit: 10 Points
    - A link to the specific merge commit is provided with submission.
    - The commit has two parents.
    - The commit has the message "Resolved conflict".